 He explained that the letter arrived on Wednesday, last week.
 He was indeed the new owner of my parental home.

-It’d been a small miracle when probate went through in record time, a little over six weeks; the one time I didn’t really need officials to work fast, they did.
+It’d been a small miracle when probate went through in record time, a little over six weeks.
+The one time I didn’t really need officials to work fast, they did.
 So the house went up for sale.
-Still holding out hope that it wouldn’t go quick, due to work needing to be done on it, that was almost immediately squashed when Megan rang me up excitedly, telling me that even though the house hadn’t even been properly listed yet, someone had snatched it up quick and paying far over the asking price.
+I was still holding out hope that it wouldn’t go quickly due to work needing to be done on it, but that was almost immediately squashed when Megan rang me up, excitedly telling me that even though the house hadn’t even been properly listed yet, someone had snatched it up quickly, paying far over the asking price.
 Apparently the writer of this letter.

 He gave his condolences for my fathers’ passing, wishing me strength in an already difficult time.